software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 Tavius is a fourth-year at Gallatin with a self-designed major in Emerging Technologies.
 His primary interest is developing immersive, persistent, and artistic XR experiences.

+### Copyright
+This code is owned by the three developers of the project: Charles Dickstein, Antony Sunwoo, and Tavius Koktavy